ls807terra/TERRA-QUANT/README.md

    **All pipeline scripts, `c.0_RNAseq_QuantTERRA.cfg` and `0_Configure_Setting.sh` should be under the same directory.**

+### 3. Execute pipeline (This will run on computation nodes)

+   **_A series of jobs, including all steps in the pipeline, will be sent to computation nodes of NCHC Taiwania3 by Slurm queueing System._**

-3. Sent a single SRA file to execute this pipeline:**
+   Finally, sent a single SRA file to execute this pipeline by the following commands:**

    *Usage:* `sh 0.0_ps_Pipeline_v3.sh SRR_ID`